 - Assess the value of your home and contents accurately – check out our Home Building and Contents Calculators to get an estimate.

-If you're an AAMI customer you can keep your policy up to date through the AAMI App.
-You can use it to see your policies in one place, update your details and make or manage any claims.
+AAMI customers can keep their your policies up to date through the AAMI App.
+Use it to see your policies in one place, update your details, and make or manage any claims.

 How to get AAMI Complete Replacement Cover